Frequently Asked Questions about Form 1098-T

 You will only need the free Adobe Reader.

 With our online access, you can print your own tax form whenever you need.
-Students who have neither registered for class since Summer Quarter 2012 nor signed up for Online 1098-T Access by mid-January will receive one paper copy of their form in the mail.
-That form will be mailed to the student's permanent address on record around the last week in January.
+When you register for classes, you agree to obtain your Form 1098-T online.
+Students who now enter the online Form 1098-T portal to opt out of electronic access, and who do not subsequently register for classes (thereby opting back in) will receive one paper copy of their 2014 form in the mail in January 2015.
+That form will be mailed to the student's permanent address on record.
+Opt-out elections made now are not valid for distribution of 2013 tax forms; we distributed those in January 2014.
 UC will not supply any additional paper copies of Form 1098-T. To obtain a duplicate, you must download it through our online Form 1098-T portal.

 Duplicate copies of your Form 1098-T are only available through our online Form 1098-T portal.